 The average age of the measured color guides was younger than the global average: 3,9 years, with over half of them being bought the past year.
 But there is one exception: one designer is still using a color guide from 2002!
 That guide is 16 years old… And you know what’s interesting: although the deviations compared to the digital value are significant, it is not the one with the highest deviations.

 Below you can see the measurements plotted in the a/b plane.

 Please note that the maximum color deviations in the first graph are compared to the ideal Lab-value of the color, derived from Adobe Photoshop (they way Pantone recommends if you don’t have access to Pantone LIVE).
 If you compared the most extreme measurements, the number would be higher.
 And that’s what happens in real life, that’s one of the points I wanted to make in my previous article: dE has no direction, so one deviation compared to the goal could go into one direction, the other into the opposite direction.
 As a test, I took two extremes in for Red 032 C, the color deviation is 14,8 dE00!
 And for the record: both these guides were bought in 2018.

 UPDATE: after reading the comment by Ingi Karlsson, I realized that I forgot to mention something: the deviations from the color guides that were still ‘valid’, under warranty.
-I got nine measurements, the average dE00 of all patches is still 4,5; the maximum deviation is 10,9 (compared to 11,9).
-And only 9 of the 36 measurements (9 guides, 4 patches) were below 2 dE00.
-Eight measurements used M0 mode, one used M2.
+I got twelve measurements of ‘valid’ guides, the average dE00 of all patches is still 4,5; the maximum deviation is 11,4 (compared to 11,9).
+And only 12 of the 48 measurements (12 guides, 4 patches) were below 2 dE00.
+Ten measurements used M0 mode, one used M1 and another one used M2.